Human Exposure Modeling - Databases to Support Exposure Modeling

 Most human exposure models require human activity pattern data as an input.
 An activity pattern is a series of discrete events of varying time intervals describing an individual's lifestyle and routine when moving through different microenvironments.
 EPA ORD's National Exposure Research Laboratory (NERL) maintains the Consolidated Human Activity Database (CHAD).
 CHAD contains data obtained from pre-existing human activity studies that were collected at city, state, and national levels (currently about 22,000 days of human activity are included in CHAD).
 CHAD is intended to be an input file for exposure/intake dose modeling and/or statistical analysis.
 Access CHAD

 Microenvironments (ME) are generally described as a small space in which human contact with a pollutant takes place, and which can be treated as a well-characterized, relatively homogenous location with respect to pollutant concentrations for a specified time period.
 ME include indoors at home, school, work, inside an automobile or bus, outdoors, etc. For some of EPA's exposure models (e.g., HAPEM4, APEX), the approach to estimating concentrations wthin various ME is to use a "factors" approach.
-Access
+To access

 Commuting Database for Workers